Tutopiya Logo

 Practising the wording — not just the formula — is what method marks reward.
 Here is how three real-style stems are answered.

-When you can recognise the wording instantly, work the full set on the Trigonometry topical past paper questions and the Cosine Rule quiz to lock the method in.
+When you can recognise the wording instantly, compare with Sine Rule and take the Cosine Rule quiz to lock the method in.

 How the Cosine Rule connects to the rest of Trigonometry